iayanpahwa/iayanpahwa.github.io/_posts/2018-7-20-Managing-Dependencies-with-Git-and-bonus-advance-concepts.md

 ### Difference between submodules and repo:

-I found repo more appropriate for big projects, since there are lot of options to customise the project such as adding seperat manifests for developers and QA.
+I found repo more appropriate for big projects, since there are lot of options to customise the project such as adding seperate manifests for developers and QA.
 On other hand repo requires you to maintain an extra manifest git repo.
-Submodules are easy and built-in but difficult to maintain for project havingf enormous dependencies.
+Submodules are easy and built-in unlike repo which needs to be downloaded(Adding one more dependency :P ) but difficult to maintain for project having enormous dependencies.

 This blogs talks about pros and cons of each very well: [BLOG](https://www.edureka.co/blog/git-submodules-versus-googles-repo-tool)